Tattoo Artist

 My body seems to reject colors anytime there is more than one color in any spot.
 I have a butterfly that is shaded with 2 colors of blue (light and dark).
 My body is only holding the dark blue and pushing out the light blue.
 Is that normal?

-Asked by Stephanie about 11 years ago
+Asked by Stephanie over 11 years ago

 It is normal for the body to accept some colors more than others, yes.
 However, with that said, I will say that areas that are over-worked will push the ink out more quickly.
 So, it may not be a question of whether or not you take light blue, it may be a question of how much your artist over-worked the skin when they were putting the light blue in.